Does Your Child Have a Learning Disability? Take This Self-Test

-Thirty to 50 percent of individuals with ADHD have a learning disability (LD).
+Thirty to 50 percent of individuals with attention deficit disorder (ADHD or ADD) have a learning disability (LD).
 The reverse is also true.
 Thirty to 50 percent of individuals with LD have ADHD.
 If a child has been diagnosed with ADHD and continues to struggle academically even with treatment, he may have an LD.

 LD is a neurologically based disorder that results in problems processing and using information.
 Different children have different patterns of learning strengths and weaknesses; there is no one profile that describes all children.
 Here is a learning disability test that will give you clues about whether your child has an LD.

 - My child has communication problems, such as slow language development, difficulty with speech, and finds it hard to understand what is being said or communicating his thoughts to friends, teachers, or family.

 - My child has poor physical coordination and uneven motor development — delays in learning to sit, walk, color, or to use scissors.

 - My child has problems with remembering information, multiple instructions, and routines.

 - My child has delays in socialization, including playing with and reacting to other children.